dhdaniel1989/structural-drift-sketch/README.md

 This repository contains a timestamped theoretical fragment titled **“Persistence Under Drift: A Structural Sketch.”** It is a partial disclosure of a developed-but-still-being-refined framework.

 The broader framework — informally referred to as the **Dustinian Persistence Framework** — explores symbolic behavior under lossy replication, abstraction collapse, and structural continuity across substrate transitions.
-It blends insights from semiotics, thermodynamics, information theory, and posthuman systems modeling.
+It blends insights from semiotics, thermodynamics, information theory, cybernetics, and posthuman systems modeling.

 This document does **not** present the full theory.
-It is a signal, not a blueprint.
+It is a claim, a signal, an effigy.

 ---